Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 ## ***Getting Started***

 You need to use Google Colab platform.
-After opening the main.ipynb file on Google Colab, make sure you complete these three things first.
-Otherwise, running the code directly will report an error.
+After opening the main.ipynb file in the link below, please complete Step 1 - 4 at the top.
+(Please do not run the code directly as it will report a compatibility error)
 https://drive.google.com/drive/folders/185p_lZkp9sMGiSsS83KHBjRamtoFxjrv?usp=sharing

-1: Download these versions below (especially tensorflow, jieba and gensim).
-(Inconsistencies with these versions below will result in compatibility errors.)
-* `pip install python==3.7.3`
-* `pip install tensorflow==2.5.0`
-* `pip install jieba`
-* `pip install gensim==4.1.2`
-* `pip install numpy==1.19.5`

-2: Use CPU(None) hardware accelerator instead of GPU.

-3: Import the <I>embeddings</I> and <I>datasets</I> folders (import from the colab file area in the left column.
-If you can not import folders directly, create two empty folders named datasets and embeddings, respectively.
-Then import their files.)

 ## ***Flowchart***
 <center><img width=500 src="https://i.imgur.com/Ln5oRY1.png"></center>